kx1t/planefence/README.md

 to update your *planefence* website, you can change it as follows:

 ```
-nano /etc/cron.d/planefence
+sudo nano /etc/cron.d/planefence
 ```

 By default, this document shows you the following line:
 `*/2 * * * * root /home/pi/planefence/planefence.sh 2>&1`

 The first few characters `*/2` indicate that the script should be run every 2nd minute.
-You can change this as follows:
+You can change this frequence, just pick the appropriate line below and change the text in your document to match it.
+Note -- only pick ONE of the lines below.
+Don't copy all of them - that would make no sense!
 ```
 */5 * * * * root /home/pi/planefence/planefence.sh 2>&1  # every 5 minutes
 */10 * * * * root /home/pi/planefence/planefence.sh 2>&1 # every 10 minutes